-Naming your years is different than a new year’s resolutions because not only does it address all three issues stated above.
+Naming your years is different than a New Year’s resolution because not only does it address all three issues stated above.
 It also helps you to focus on three other key factors that are crucial.
 You’ll see that naming a year does include goals – similar to resolutions, but they are not the sole focus.
-As you choose a name – follow these steps and you’ll be well on way to changing your life.
+As you choose a name – follow these steps and you’ll be well on your way to changing your life.

 STEP 1: DEVELOP YOUR WHY.

 The name of your year is a theme that you are going to intentionally live by for 365 days.
 For this to work, you need to understand your “why.”
 What’s important to you?
 What makes you sad or disappointed when you think about it?
 What’s something that ties into a deeper goal?
 In my example above, the “Year of Creativity” stemmed from a feeling of disappointment that I had lost so many of the creative, and self-authoring aspects of my life since going off to college.
 The knowledge that losing those aspects of myself would hinder my dream of living a fulfilling life where I didn’t work a normal 9-5 and settle for a life I didn’t want was my “Why.”